Alphabet & Sounds

 If you have a back vowel in the verb stem, suffix must have a.
 (Because a is a perfect back vowel).
 If you have one of front vowels in the verb stem, then, the suffix must have e.

-Note: If you still do not know which vowels are back and which are front, go and check vowels.
+Note: If you still do not know which vowels are back and which are front, go and check vowels, or review the Turkish alphabet for how each letter sounds.

 Ev